 - To change text color, if you have a cursor showing, return to the keyboard (hit the icon in the upper left of the edit style palette) and then return back to edit style > hit the color circle as you would change other colors.

 To apply texture + masking:

 - Hit the wrench > add > add file

 - Choose the texture you’d like to use

-- Tap on the texture’s layer (it should appear above your text layer) and choose clipping mask.
-The texture should fully fill the text now.
+- Now we will learn how to color the outline in Procreate.
+To fill the layer, tap on the texture’s layer (it should appear above your text layer) and choose clipping mask.
+The texture should fully fill the outlined layer text now.
 Use the selection tool to resize, rotate, etc. as desired.

 - On another layer, create your lettering.
 Once finished, tap on the layer > mask.
 This applies a layer mask to your lettering’s layer.
 Any time you paint black on the mask, you’ll hide part of your lettering.
 Paint white and it’ll reveal it again.

 - Select your text layer by tapping on it > select.
-Return to the mask on your lettering layer and begin to paint black on the areas you’d like your lettering to appear behind your text.
+(How to auto-select in Procreate: tap the selection button to bring up the selection toolbar.
+Tap automatic) Return to the mask on your lettering layer and begin to paint black on the areas you’d like your lettering to appear behind your text.
 When you are finished, deselect.
 Done!

 Receive special offers on courses + products, a new design file every month plus instant access to the Resource Library!

 Pick up over 50 design + lettering files as our gift to you when you join the Tuesday Tribe for free!